kylebyron/slate/source/index.html.md

 ---------      | -----------
 category_list  | A list of categories.
 aweme_list     | A list of posts in the category. category_type  | The type of category.
-Type: Number. \\ 0 for hashtag? challenge_info | Information about the category. desc           | A description of the category.
+Type: Number. challenge_info | Information about the category. desc           | A description of the category.
 For example: "Trending"